crobbins327/CasMonitorQt5/README.md

 **IF on raspberry pi or other device, use appropriate docker image for _crossbario_!** (https://github.com/crossbario/crossbar)

 __2)__ Open a second terminal.
-Make sure all casettes and the needle are removed just incase.
+Make sure all casettes and the syringe needle are removed just incase.
 Activate the base environment for python and run the controlNQ.py file.

     cd CasMonitor/
     source activate base